FOR NEWSPAPER ARTICLES ONLY. THE LIBRARY DOES NOT ISSUE OFFICIAL BIRTH, MARRIAGE, OR DEATH RECORDS/CERTIFICATES.

 - What does it mean when “unreadable” or “N/A” appears in the index?

 - There are four John Smiths listed in your database; I am not sure which is the one I want.
 Would you be able to look up the notices and tell me if any of them have a wife, Mary and daughter, Joan listed among the survivors?
-If I order the wrong notice, will you refund my money?

 - I know my great-aunt Martha died on June 17th, 1978 in Rochester, but her name does not appear in the index.
 Can you look in the newspaper for me anyway?

 - What if I want to find an article about a birth, marriage, or death that does not fall within the timeframe covered by the Life Records database?

 - I was given up for adoption in 1990.
 Can I find my birth mother’s name in the birth listings?